MohammadRehaanAli/AI-Powered-Smart-Data-Insights-App-/README.md

 The application is containerized using Docker and deployed on Google Cloud Run for scalability and availability.

 # **Use Cases**
-Business data analysis
+Business data analysis,

-Sales performance tracking
+Sales performance tracking,
-BI and analytics demos
+BI and analytics demos,
-Academic and portfolio projects
+Academic and portfolio projects,

 **Author**
 Mohammad Rehaan Ali